7 Places Online to Watch German Videos with Subtitles, from Beginner to Advanced

 That’s true whether you’re watching a movie or a TV show or singing a German song in a karaoke bar.

 It’s simply much easier to understand the language if you can see and read the words as someone is speaking (or butchering Nena’s “99 Luftballons” for the millionth time).

-If you’re not learning in a classroom, there are also plenty of resources available out there to choose from, whether you’re a complete beginner or an expert who’s been living and breathing the language for years (it’s always good to brush up!).
+And there are plenty of video resources available out there to choose from, whether you’re a complete beginner or an expert who’s been living and breathing the language for years.

 How Can Watching Videos with Subtitles Help You Learn German?

 If you’re not in a country interacting with people whose first language is German, it can be difficult to develop an ear for how native speakers actually pronounce things.
 By watching videos, you’ll be able to better understand local accents, which in German can vary widely based on where the speaker comes from.
 When you add subtitles, some of those trickier accents become a little clearer.

 For whatever reason, some people seem to think using subtitles to learn a language is “cheating,” but that’s definitely not true since subtitles can be useful in surprising ways.
 For example, even in Germany, when someone on TV has a thick regional accent (looking in your direction, Bavaria), subtitles are often added for viewers (who are native German speakers!) because even they might not understand the speaker!

 Moreover, subtitles can help you understand what vocabulary is being used.
 When you’re following along and don’t quite understand what is said, you can pick it up visually from the subtitles.
 This in turn makes it easier to remember what was actually said and it’ll help you recall new vocabulary.